FAQ's about Mommy and Me and Group Lessons

 Does your baby or toddler love music?
 Then sign up for the Mommy and Me music class with Ms. Libby!
 Through engaging musical activities and originally composed songs, your child will learn about everything from colors and melody to subtraction and orchestral instruments!
-Classes in O’Fallon, Missouri.
+Classes in O’Fallon, MO.

 If your child is interested in learning the basics of piano, he or she can join Ms. Libby's Group Piano lessons!
 Beginner lessons are taught in 10-week sessions (6-weeks during the summer) with ages ranging from preschool to 10 years old.
 Visit the Group Piano Lessons page for information on session schedules and pricing.
 The first class is free!